jarun/imgp/README.md

 - Output image names are appended with **_IMGP** if `--overwrite` option is not used.
 By default *_IMGP* files are not processed.
 Doing so may lead to potential race conditions when `--overwrite` option is used.
 - PNG files with lower target hres/vres are not converted (even if `--convert` is used).
 Run `imgp --convert` to convert those.
 - Resize and rotate are lossy operations.
 For additional reductions in size try `--optimize` and `--eraseexif` options.
+- Option `--optimize` is slower, the encoder makes an extra pass over the image in order to select optimal encoder settings.

 ### Examples